Pacatro/mininn/README.md

 A minimalist deep learnig crate for rust using [ndarray](https://docs.rs/ndarray/latest/ndarray/).

 > [!WARNING]
 > This crate is not complete.
-It will be updated in the future.
+It will be updated and published on [crates.io](https://crates.io/) in the future.

 ## ✏️ Usage